 The following tests may be used to diagnose multiple myeloma:

-The levels of serum albumin (a blood protein made by the liver that is necessary for maintaining proper blood volume) and serum beta 2-microglobulin (β2-M, a small protein that plays a role in immunologic defense) are measured using blood tests; these results are important for determining the stage of the cancer.
-Blood tests are also used to measure kidney function, calcium levels, and blood counts (for possible anemia).
+The levels of serum albumin and serum beta 2-microglobulin are measured using blood tests.
+Serum albumin is a blood protein made by the liver that is necessary for maintaining proper blood volume.
+(Serum beta 2-microglobulin, or β2-M, is a small protein that plays a role in immunologic defense.)
+These results are important for determining the stage of the cancer.
+Blood tests are also used to measure kidney function, calcium levels, and blood cell counts for possible anemia.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of your body using a small amount of radiation.
 X-rays are typically the first step in evaluating bones when myeloma is suspected or diagnosed.

 Magnetic resonance imaging (MRI) .
 An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
 An MRI can show replacement of normal bone marrow by myeloma cells or plasmacytoma (a plasma cell tumor growing in bone or soft tissue), especially in the skull, spine, and pelvis.
 The detailed images may also show compression fractures of the spine or a tumor pressing on nerve roots.
-A contrast medium (a special dye) may be injected into a patient’s vein or given orally (by mouth) to create a clearer picture.
+MRI can also be used to measure the tumor’s size.

 Computed tomography (CT or CAT) scan .
 A CT scan creates a detailed, cross-sectional view that shows any abnormalities or tumors in soft tissues.
 A computer then combines these images into a three-dimensional picture of the inside of the body.
-Sometimes, a contrast medium is injected into a patient’s vein or given orally to provide better detail, but it is used cautiously in patients with multiple myeloma because of a risk of kidney failure.
+In general, intravenous contrast dye often used for CT scans is avoided in patients with multiple myeloma.
+Please tell the radiologist or the radiology technician about your diagnosis before receiving dye injection into your vein.

 Integrated PET-CT scan .
 An integrated PET-CT scan combines the images from a positron emission tomography (PET) scan and a computed tomography (CT) scan, performed at the same time on the same machine.
 Together, the two scans create a more complete image than either test can offer alone.

-Bone marrow biopsy and aspiration .
-These two procedures are similar and often done at the same time.
+Bone marrow aspiration and biopsy .
+These two procedures are similar and often done at the same time to examine the bone marrow.
 Bone marrow has both a solid and a liquid part.
+A bone marrow aspiration removes a sample of the fluid with a needle.
 A bone marrow biopsy is the removal of a small amount of solid tissue using a needle, and it is important to making a diagnosis of myeloma.
-An aspiration removes a sample of fluid with a needle.
 The sample(s) are then analyzed by a pathologist, a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
-A common site for a bone marrow biopsy and aspiration is the pelvic bone, which is located in the lower back by the hip.
+A common site for a bone marrow aspiration and biopsy is the pelvic bone, which is located in the lower back by the hip.
 The skin in that area is numbed with medication beforehand, and other types of anesthesia (medication to block the awareness of pain) may be used.

 Molecular testing of the tumor.
 Your doctor may recommend running laboratory tests on a tumor sample to identify specific genes, proteins, and other factors unique to the tumor.
 Results of these tests may help guide your treatment options (see the Treatment Options section more details).